paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a)(2).
+Pub.
+L. 119–60 inserted “or the Space Force” after “member of the Ready Reserve”.

 2015—Subsecs. (d), (e).
 Pub.
 L. 114–92 redesignated subsec. (e) as (d) and struck out former subsec. (d) which related to agency contributions for retention in critical specialties and first-time enlistees.

 2008—Subsec. (e).
 Pub.
 L. 110–181 added subsec. (e).